Privacy Shield Policy

 5. PRODUCT SAFETY AND EFFICACY MONITORING

-To protect personal information from or concerning individuals in the EEA and Switzerland, Amicus has in place reasonable and appropriate technical and operational security measures to prevent unauthorized access, loss, misuse, disclosure, alteration and destruction of data in its control.
+To protect personal information from or concerning individuals in the EEA, United Kingdom, and Switzerland, Amicus has in place reasonable and appropriate technical and operational security measures to prevent unauthorized access, loss, misuse, disclosure, alteration and destruction of data in its control.

 7. DATA INTEGRITY